 Is there one thing you can think of that will make doing business with us better?

 If the customer gives you great ratings and still has a good “one thing” suggestion, then you have an opportunity to improve on greatness.
 Still, any “one thing” suggestion is potentially a great suggestion.
 Furthermore, it may give you some insight into what your individual customers might want or need, allowing you to customize their experience.

 I recently stayed at the amazing Silver Baron Lodge in Deer Valley, Utah.
 I had a great chat with Mary Ann Empey, the manager of the property.
 We talked about surveys and she shared with me a great example of how she used information to impress one of her regular guests.

 This guest had stayed many times at the Silver Baron for his family ski trips.
-After each stay he filled out the resort’s survey with positive ratings.
-Except the last time.
-While the ratings were still great, in response to one of the open ended questions he commented (or complained) that there weren’t any 20 pound dumbbells in the workout room.
+After each stay, he filled out the resort’s survey with positive ratings.
+Except for the last time.
+While the ratings were still great, in response to one of the open-ended questions he commented (or complained) that there weren’t any 20-pound dumbbells in the workout room.

 (Copyright © MMXVI, Shep Hyken)

 Sign up for instant access to Shep’s research report on customer service and customer experience.